 Genealogy & Local History

 Access The Mountaineer newspaper online, from anywhere, with the Community History Archive.
-From 1880-2013, search for people, places, and events, and discover more about Haywood County history.
+From 1880-2021, search for people, places, and events, and discover more about Haywood County history.
 This immense resource was made possible by the Laurence W. Ross Testamentary Trust.
-Newspaper access from 2013-2019 will be added soon.

 Haywood County History Collection

 The Haywood County History Collection is a body of photos, documents, and music documenting the history of Haywood County, which began as a contribution to a book marking the 200th birthday of Haywood County.
 Enjoy this glimpse into our mountain region’s colorful history with: